IBMStreams/streamsx.speech2text/applications/S2TPerformanceTests/README.md

 	At the bottom, there will also be a "Test Completed" message that gives the total time to complete the test.
 	* <test-name>_utterances.txt - If the test is set to actually write utterances, you will find them here.

-**Real-time Factor** - Calculated as (Processing Time) / (Time of Audio).
-This is a key measurement.
-If you can process audio representative of what you want to process in production, then finding the number of parallel engines where you maintain a Real-time factor < 1, allows you to estimate the number of S2T engines you can run in parallel in production.
+**Real-time Factor** - Calculated as (Time of Audio) / (Processing Time) on a per-audio-stream basis.
+As you increase the number of Speech2Text engines (by increasing the parallelWidth parameter), your real-time factor will gradually go down (since it is on a per-stream basis, and you are putting more load on the server).
+The parallel width at which you can maintain a real-time factor slightly above 1.0 is the number of audio streams that you can comfortably process in parallel in production.

 ### Results Cleaning